shrh18/Big-Data-News-Recommender/README.md

 ![alt text](resources/kafka-ui-login.png)

-Fill your login informations, those you set in your kafka-ui/config.yml file.
+Fill in your login information, those you set in your kafka-ui/config.yml file.

-After logging in, you should see something like the following image, after cliccking on **Topics**
+After logging in, you should see something like the following image, after clicking on **Topics**

 ![Kafka-UI-Topics](resources/kafka-ui-topics.png)